vaughnw128/eternalpose/README.md

 $ source .env
 ```

-Finally it can be run:
+Finally, it can be run:

 ```shell
 $ go build cmd/eternalpose/main.go